balusulapalemsaikoushik/ramrs/README.md

-# ramrs: the original qb stock list
+# ramrs - the original qb stock list

 ## Introduction

-ramrs is a grand list of Quiz Bowl (QB) "stock," or clues that frequently appear in QB questions and generally point to a single answer.
+ramrs is a grand list of quiz bowl (QB) "stock," or clues that frequently appear in QB questions and generally point to a single answer.
 The current database has ~60k clues (and growing!) and serves as a helpful study tool for players looking to win their next QB tournament.

 ## Project Details